 Vall: It was an experience I’ll never forget.
-Stevie Wonder is one of my idols and to be onstage with him was very exciting.
-I was amazed by what a great singer, performer and person Stevie Wonder is and it definitively was an inspiration for my career.
+Stevie Wonder is one of my idols and to be on stage with him was very exciting.
+I was amazed by what a great singer, performer, and person Stevie Wonder is and it definitively was an inspiration for my career.
 I also learned the importance of paying close attention to details to ensure that performances go as planned.
 I try to apply these lessons to my own performances and recordings.

 MMS: Have you found the transition from background singer to headliner to be difficult?

 Val: There was never really a transition.
 I’ve always been involved in projects where I was the lead singer and projects where I was the background singer.
 I really enjoy taking both roles and I love the challenges of each role.
-Being the lead singer is fun, exciting and puts you in the spotlight.
-Because of that, there is a lot of pressure and responsibilities involved.
+Being the lead singer is fun, exciting, and puts you in the spotlight.
+Because of that, there is a lot of pressure and responsibility involved.
 If you make a mistake, everyone knows and you have to deal with the repercussions.
 Being a background vocalist is also fun and exciting and there’s less responsibility involved since you are not the front person.
 However, this role is challenging because you are asked to sing all kinds of notes in different registers and textures and you have to know how to do it all if you don’t want to lose your job.

 MMS: Tell me about your upcoming album, Real.

 Vall: Real, will be released in July.
 Making this album has taken two years and it’s been a lot of hard work to make it happen.
 There’s no record label, corporation, or agency behind it and it’s been done with no budget at all.
 The people who participated in his album’s creation did it because they believed in the project and wanted to help.
 I’m really fortunate to have found an amazing team of professionals to help make my dream come true.

 MMS: You just made a video for the title track.
 How was that process and what is the video’s concept?